Manipulating Data in a DataTable

 - Describes how to remove a row from a table.

-- Explains how to insert error information per row, to help resolve problems with the data within an application.
+- Explains how to insert error information per row to be used to resolve problems with the data in the row within an application.

 - Explains how to accept or reject the changes made to a row.